-NVA aerobics classes are the perfect place to prepare for Florida beaches, as the students in this session can well attest to.
+NVA aerobics classes are the perfect place to prepare for Florida beaches, as the students in this session can well attest to

 Women are not the only people concerned with The Observer/Paul Pahoresky getting out of the stagnant winter rut with aerobics. the most painful of exercises.
 Participants have had varying levels of experience, too.
 Some have been involved in aerobics since high school, but many others have begun just this semester.
 Everyone feels at ease, for it is an individual sport, not a competitive one.
 Asked why students did not simply go to aerobics held in their own dorms, most state that they like the regularity the NVA program offers, as well as the more professional attitude and "better floors."
-Also, it is nice stated Lee, If you are looking for a healthy, enjoyable and social way to get fit, try attending one of the NVA aerobic classes.
+Also, it is nice stated Lee, people as well as the hard-driving just to get out of the dorm and to If you are looking for a healthy, enjoyable and social way to get fit, try attending one of the NVA aerobic classes.
 They are held Monday through Saturday in the afternoon at the ACC.
 The cost for the remainder of the semester is \$4, with \$1 extra for Saturday classes.
 If you are not used to it, the workout may leave you sore and discouraged at first, but one good point to this sport is that you can see your progress daily.
 Finally, consider this added incentive - for each workout lasting one hour, between 551-725 calories are burned off!